jonasrauber/analysis-by-synthesis/README.md

-# analysis-by-synthesis
+# Analysis by Synthesis

-Analysis by Synthesis — reimplemented
+This is a complete reimplementation of our Analysis by Synthesis model.